 - If you currently have a frequent flyer account, make sure the information saved in your profile is correct.

 Our advice?
-While you should always try to include our middle name when booking, if the information in your frequent flyer account and/or secure passenger information is correct, it will not be a problem if you forget.
+While you should always try to include your middle name when booking a ticket, if the information in your frequent flyer account and/or secure passenger information is correct, it will not be a problem if you forget.

 Featured Image Credit: